apache/apisix-website/blog/en/blog/2022/08/17/backend-for-frontend-demo.md

   }
 ```

-1. Somehow get the data internally, _e.g._, from the database
+Somehow get the data internally, _e.g._, from the database.

 At this point, everything is fine.
 We can provide different data depending on the client: